DJI Matrice 400 vs. Matrice 350 RTK: What’s New and Should You Upgrade?

 The new thermal design and airflow system help the M400 sustain higher loads in hotter environments — something the M350 struggled with when carrying its heaviest payloads in the summer.

-8. Updated Electronics & Integration Capabilities
+Updated Electronics

 • More available power for payloads